ChengTang62/curb-detection/README.md

 #### `cmake ..`
 #### `make`

-once built, the following approaches can be applied on a segmented point cloud:
+Once built, the following approaches can be applied on a segmented point cloud:

 #### `./flatten_z <PATH-TO-POINT-CLOUD-FILE>`